 You must make the complex simple.

 Come up with one-page plans and understand the need to let them evolve, to remain agile.
 Be mentally tough and resilient to deal with a world in perpetual crisis.

 You must be authentic.

 Have the courage to be vulnerable, to be the real you.
-Share your leadership philosophy, build trust and be positive, healthy and happy.
-Energy and vitality is essential.
+Share your leadership philosophy, build trust, and be positive, healthy, and happy.
+Energy and vitality are essential.
 Doing all this will create engagement with your team.
 They will want to be in your business and make it a success.
 The culture comes from you.